hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `none <>` is the shortest approach, which I'll use

-[10:40:46](#k3B4wcgDYfzwm0eMOn4Vo-l1R29B7RveRJwOPSyH9zw) <hiiamboris (NOT THIS ONE)>: yeah there's also `to logic! find ...` but again a bit longer Ì†ΩÌ∏â
+[10:40:46](#k3B4wcgDYfzwm0eMOn4Vo-l1R29B7RveRJwOPSyH9zw) <hiiamboris (NOT THIS ONE)>: yeah there's also `to logic! find ...` but again a bit longer üòâ

 [10:41:20](#SR9axwHoijW_sGk0Td1Hrzl4QRJfzn6HC8wPus8pzpc) <hiiamboris (NOT THIS ONE)>:
 `not not find ..` - not recommended, too cryptic